Hexagon/pup/docs/service.md

 `sudo pup service install --name my-service`

+**Full reference for service argument**

+`pup service <method> [...flags]`

+Available methods

+- `install` - Installs the configured pup instance as a system service, then verifies the installation by enabling and starting the service.
+Will roll back any changes on error.
+- `generate` - Generates the configuration, and prints it to stdout along with a suitable path.
+Will make no changes to the system.

+Available flags

+- `--config` - Points out the configuration file for the instance to be installed, defaults to `pup.json` or `pup.jsonc` in the current directory.
+- `--name` - Name for the service, defaults to `pup`.
+- `--system` - Installs the service on system level.
+Default is to install in user level.
+- `--home` - Use a specific home directory, defaults to $HOME of current user.
+- `--user` - Use a user other than current, only used in system-mode.
+- `--cwd` - Use a working directory other than default.
+Defaults to the location of `pup.json`.

 ### Installing a systemd user service manually

 Systemd is a system and service manager for Linux.
 It provides a way to manage system services and daemons.
 As Deno and Pup are installed per-user, we will make use of the systemd user mode, which